wely/DevCamp/HOL/java/modern-cloud-apps/README.md

     use Azure Redis Cache.
 Under high traffic, this will improve page performance and decrease the API's scaling needs.

-    1.Change the devCamp.WebApp.Controllers.DashboardController.java
+1. Change the devCamp.WebApp.Controllers.DashboardController.java
 class to use the IncidentService rather than the IncidentAPIClient directly.
-To do this add these lines inside the DachboardController class:
+To do this add these lines inside the DashboardController class:

     ```java
 	@Autowired